OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 ABOUT THE FESTIVAL

-Encounters Festival presents one of the world’s leading International Competitions for short film and animation, and is also an official gateway to the world’s most prestigious awards; BAFTAs, European Film Awards and Cartoon d’Or and a qualifying festival for the The Academy Awards®.
+Encounters Festival presents one of the world’s leading International Competitions for short film and animation, and is an official gateway to the world’s most prestigious awards: BAFTAs, European Film Awards and The Academy Awards®.

 Connecting industry and audiences, the festival celebrates the creativity, diversity and impact of short form content.

-Encounters is the UK’s leading competitive international showcase of short and animated content and is the only UK festival accredited to four major awards (BAFTA, European Film Academy, Cartoon d’Or and Academy Awards).
+Encounters is the UK’s leading competitive international showcase of short and animated content and is accredited to three major awards (BAFTA, European Film Academy, and Academy Awards).
 During the 6-day event audiences are introduced to new and emerging talent from across the globe through in excess of ninety events including screenings, masterclasses, panel discussions and workshops.
 Encounters also provides an opportunity for creatives to share their work, develop their practice and network with one another and members of the industry.